econoalchemist/UpstreamData-Startup/07 Connecting to SlushPool.md

 ![](Assets/slush18.png)

 ## Antminer
 Copy/paste the first nearest SlushPool server into your ASIC configuration page by navigating to the `Pool 1` dialog box and placing the SlushPool URL there.
-Then click on `Save`.

 ![](Assets/startup3_2.png)